VespertilioAmentis/golomb/README.md

-CMake 3.5 or higher to build
+CMake 3.5 or higher to build;

 C++11